IbrahimmAdel/Deploy-FlaskApp-on-EKS/Kubernetes/README.md

 # Kubernetes Deployment and StatefulSet for Flask App and MySQL Database

-This document provides detailed instructions for deploying a Flask app and MySQL database using Kubernetes Deployment and StatefulSet.
+> This document provides detailed instructions for deploying a Flask app and MySQL database using Kubernetes Deployment and StatefulSet.

-## Project Overview
+## Overview

 This project demonstrates how to deploy a Flask app and MySQL database as Kubernetes services using Deployment and StatefulSet controllers.